lukek19/CPAGameFixes/Hype/README.md

 ### What is the PatchDeltaTiming option?
 The game uses so-called delta timing to adjust the game's logic to the actual FPS.
 This way, the game doesn't slow down when the framerate drops and doesn't speed up when the framerate increases.
 As mentioned in the previous paragraph, the game does not measures its timing in FPS, but in ms per frame.
 The delta timing normally works, as long as it does not take more than 80 ms to render a frame (= 12.5 FPS) or less than 16 ms (= 62.5 FPS).
 Should the framerate drop below 12.5 FPS, the game will slow down, and should it rise above 62.5 FPS, the game will speed up.
 This option replaces the 16 ms floor by just 1 ms. This should, in theory, allow for framerates of up to 1000 FPS.
 Since a value of less than 16 ms per frame is only reached if the target FPS is set to more than 66, there is no reason to activate this option if TargetFPS is set to a value less than 67.
 Since I have no clue if this messes up anything else (e.g. jump physics), this feature is *experimental*.

-### The main menu is really hard to navigate!
-Whenever I press a button it skips one item.
-This happens when you run the game at high framerates!
-The game was designed to run at 50 FPS.
-Even at 60 FPS you sometimes skip over a menu item if you just keep the button pressed.
-The solution is to just tap the button for a short time.
-At 60 FPS, the menu should still be quite easy to navigate.
-However, at very high framerates, it can become difficult.
-Note that the framerate in the main menu is independent of the actual in-game framerate that is determined by the TargetFPS value in Hype.ini.
-Your DirectX Wrapper should be configured to either limit the framerate or use vSync.
-As far as I know, dgVoodoo and DDrawCompat have vSync turned on by default (in dgVoodoo it might say it's turned off, but I have yet to find a way to *actually* turn it off for this game).

-### I am using Version B of the exe.
-Certain HUD elements seem to be missing their grey borders.
-This seems to be an issue with this version of the game and is not caused by the widescreen & FPS fix.
-On the bright side, I personally think that the HUD actually looks better in "centered" mode without these borders... that's why I added the *RemoveHUDBorders* option to the patch (works om both versions of the game, since ersion B still has parts of the grey borders left).